MaplePHP/Http/README.md

-# PHP Fuse - PSR Http Message
+# MaplePHP - PSR Http Message
-The library is fully integrated with PSR Http Message and designed for use with PHP Fuse framework.
+The library is fully integrated with PSR Http Message and designed for use with MaplePHP framework.

 ## Request
 None of the construct attributes are required and will auto propagate if you leave them be.